 - Critically assess risk management metrics and findings

 - Identify the limitations of risk management in real-world situations

 - Analyze the mechanism of corporate governance and risk management leadership and its critical relationship to the overall corporate strategy and management of the enterprise

 Foundations of Risk Measurement

-In this session, we will examine the use and properties of statistics in measuring risk.
+In this session of the risk management course, we will examine the use and properties of statistics in measuring risk.
 The roles of volatility and correlation in outcomes will be stressed.
 The limits and features of statistics in risk measurement and detection will be examined with a real-world case study.
 The case will also allow us to examine options and future contracts as tools in managing commodity risks.